HubRise/website/content/legal/en/general_conditions.md

 HubRise provides the User with a free and limited version of the Services.
 The usage limit is indicated on the HubRise Pricing page.

 When the usage limit is reached, a monthly Subscription fee shall become payable by the User for the current billing period.
-HubRise shall inform the User, who shall have a maximum period of ten (10) days to either settle the monthly fee or subscribe to a Subscription.
+HubRise shall inform the User, who shall have a maximum period of ten (10) days to either settle the monthly fee or upgrade to a paid Subscription.
 If the User fails to pay the monthly fee within the specified period, HubRise may suspend the Services and delete the User’s Data.

 The User may switch from the paid version to the free version of the Services at any time, provided they comply with the usage limits of the free version and have settled all outstanding amounts owed to HubRise.